mohnikbakht/deeplearningexpress.github.io/index.md

  <hr>

 <p><b>Notebook 2 (Multi-Layer Perceptron (MLP)):</b> In this notebook you will learn about the simplest deep learning model, the Multi-Layer Perceptron (MLP) network. </p>
+<p style="color:#4863A0;"> If you want to do data visualization, data compression, encryption, or simple classification, MLP might be a good choice! </p>

   <p><em> &emsp; &emsp; To access the notebook in Google Colab <span>&#8594;</span>
     <a href="https://colab.research.google.com/drive/1AGhp2rOU9_zo6mRwifNUSmbLfxKAqkSn?usp=sharing">